 This process is in place to make necessary maintenance preparations and avoid overuse of facilities.
-However, submitting a park booking does not give the applicant exclusive use of the park, it is public open space, and as such must be able to be used by all of the community.
+However, submitting a park booking does not give the applicant exclusive use of the park; it is public open space and must be able to be used by all of the community.
 A first come, first served basis will apply.
-When booking a park the applicant agrees:
+When booking a park, the applicant agrees:

 For more information about booking Lockyer Valley parks and reserves please contact Council on 1300 005 872.